State Street Corp Sells 180,051 Shares of Qudian Inc. (NYSE:QD)

-State Street Corp decreased its holdings in shares of Qudian Inc. (NYSE:QD) by 9.9% during the third quarter, according to its most recent filing with the Securities and Exchange Commission (SEC).
-The firm owned 1,641,183 shares of the company’s stock after selling 180,051 shares during the quarter.
-State Street Corp’s holdings in Qudian were worth $2,035,000 as of its most recent filing with the Securities and Exchange Commission (SEC).
+State Street Corp trimmed its position in shares of Qudian Inc. (NYSE:QD) by 9.9% during the 3rd quarter, according to its most recent 13F filing with the Securities and Exchange Commission (SEC).
+The firm owned 1,641,183 shares of the company’s stock after selling 180,051 shares during the period.
+State Street Corp’s holdings in Qudian were worth $2,035,000 at the end of the most recent reporting period.

-A number of other hedge funds have also modified their holdings of QD.
-BlackRock Inc. grew its position in shares of Qudian by 5.6% during the 3rd quarter.
-BlackRock Inc. now owns 3,171,069 shares of the company’s stock valued at $3,933,000 after purchasing an additional 168,111 shares in the last quarter.
-California Public Employees Retirement System grew its position in Qudian by 3.8% in the third quarter.
-California Public Employees Retirement System now owns 427,288 shares of the company’s stock worth $530,000 after acquiring an additional 15,564 shares in the last quarter.
-Crestwood Advisors Group LLC grew its position in Qudian by 83.0% in the third quarter.
-Crestwood Advisors Group LLC now owns 22,050 shares of the company’s stock worth $27,000 after acquiring an additional 10,000 shares in the last quarter.
-Public Employees Retirement System of Ohio grew its position in Qudian by 27.9% in the second quarter.
-Public Employees Retirement System of Ohio now owns 170,300 shares of the company’s stock worth $290,000 after acquiring an additional 37,197 shares in the last quarter.
-Finally, Sei Investments Co. grew its position in Qudian by 1,012.3% in the second quarter.
-Sei Investments Co. now owns 690,090 shares of the company’s stock worth $1,173,000 after acquiring an additional 628,050 shares in the last quarter.
-19.52% of the stock is currently owned by institutional investors and hedge funds.
+A number of other hedge funds and other institutional investors also recently made changes to their positions in the business.
+Crestwood Advisors Group LLC grew its stake in shares of Qudian by 83.0% in the 3rd quarter.
+Crestwood Advisors Group LLC now owns 22,050 shares of the company’s stock worth $27,000 after buying an additional 10,000 shares in the last quarter.
+Public Employees Retirement System of Ohio boosted its stake in shares of Qudian by 27.9% during the 2nd quarter.
+Public Employees Retirement System of Ohio now owns 170,300 shares of the company’s stock worth $290,000 after purchasing an additional 37,197 shares during the period.
+California Public Employees Retirement System boosted its stake in shares of Qudian by 3.8% during the 3rd quarter.
+California Public Employees Retirement System now owns 427,288 shares of the company’s stock worth $530,000 after purchasing an additional 15,564 shares during the period.
+Goldman Sachs Group Inc. boosted its stake in shares of Qudian by 24.7% during the 2nd quarter.
+Goldman Sachs Group Inc. now owns 572,222 shares of the company’s stock worth $973,000 after purchasing an additional 113,161 shares during the period.
+Finally, Sei Investments Co. boosted its stake in shares of Qudian by 1,012.3% during the 2nd quarter.
+Sei Investments Co. now owns 690,090 shares of the company’s stock worth $1,173,000 after purchasing an additional 628,050 shares during the period.
+Institutional investors own 19.52% of the company’s stock.

 Qudian Inc provides online small consumer credit products in the People's Republic of China.
 It uses big data-enabled technologies, including artificial intelligence and machine learning to transform the consumer finance experience.
 The company offers small credit products, such as cash credit products; merchandise credit products to finance borrowers' direct purchase of merchandise offered on its marketplace on installment basis; and budget auto financing products.